Margaret of Valois: In literature and fiction

-Margaret of Valois also has a major role in the Meyerbeer opera Les Huguenots.
+Margaret of Valois has a major role in the Meyerbeer opera Les Huguenots.
 That was one of the signature roles of the Australian soprano Joan Sutherland, who performed it for her farewell performance for the Australian Opera in 1990.
 She also appears in the opera comique Le pré aux clercs, by Ferdinand Herold.

 Margot was portrayed by Rebecca Liddiard in the series finale of the television series Reign.
+She is portrayed by Philippine Velge in the second season of the television series The Serpent Queen.